King Charles III starts reign as mourning begins for late queen

 New York's Empire State Building was illuminated after sunset in silver and royal purple, while the Eiffel Tower in Paris dimmed its lights in tribute.

-They were the same words chosen by the Daily Telegraph for its sombre front-page: “Grief is the price we pay for love.”
+The Daily Telegraph newspaper chose the same words for its sombre front-page headline: “Grief is the price we pay for love,“ it read.

 Other British newspapers also printed special editions to mark the occasion.
 “Our hearts are broken,“ headlined popular tabloid the Daily Mail.